aigarius/express-status-monitor/README.md

 theme: 'default.css',     // Default styles
 path: '/status',
 socketPath: '/socket.io', // In case you use a custom path
+socketPathServer: '/socket.io', // If your app is in a subfolder URL, set this
+                                // without the subfolder
 websocket: existingSocketIoInstance,
 spans: [{
   interval: 1,            // Every second